Table of Contents

 We loved Toyko!
 I honestly think it might be the only city that’s ever topped London for me.

-As well as gorging ourselves senseless on sushi and discovering other Japanese foods that aren’t sushi like gyoza and ramen, we couldn’t get enough of Tokyo’s quirky districts such as fashion capital Harajuku, buzzy Shinjuku and home of technology, Akihabara.
+As well as gorging ourselves senseless on sushi and other Japanese dishes like gyoza and ramen, we couldn’t get enough of Tokyo’s quirky districts such as fashion capital Harajuku, buzzy Shinjuku and home of technology, Akihabara.

 The Philippines (May – June)